-15. What is a "broker non-vote"?
+14. What is a "broker non-vote"?

 A "broker non-vote" occurs when a broker submits a proxy to the Company that does not indicate a vote for one or more of the proposals because the broker has not received instructions from the beneficial owner on how to vote on such proposals, and does not have discretionary authority to vote in the absence of instructions.
-Broker non-votes will be counted for the purposes of determining whether a quorum exists at the Annual Meeting, but because they are not votes that are cast, they will have no effect on the outcome of Proposals 1 and 3.

-16. How will my shares be voted?
+15. How will my shares be voted?